neuralhydrology/neuralhydrology/docs/source/usage/config.rst

    `pandas shift <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.shift.html>`__
    for details).
 If a list of integers is provided, only unique values are considered.
    We append ``_shiftN`` to each lagged feature, where `N` is the shift count.

+-  ``random_holdout_from_dynamic_features``: Dictionary to define timeseries
+   features to remove random sections of data from.
+This allows for conducting certain types of missing data analyses.
+Keys of this dictionary must match exact names of dynamic inputs as defined in the data set.
+Values are a dict with keys "missing_fraction" and "mean_missing_length", and values that are float and float, respectively, representing ("missing_fraction") the long-term fraction of data to be randomly removed from a given feature, and (2) the expected value of the length of continuous subsequences removed from the timeseries.
+These two distribution parameters do not consider whether there are any NaN's in the original timeseries.
+Only works for timeseries features (inputs and targets).
+Leave empty if none should be used.

 -  ``custom_normalization``: Has to be a dictionary, mapping from time series feature names to ``centering`` and/or ``scaling``.
 Using